Here’s what I learned making one of the world’s finest and “as-complete-as-possible” raw dog food ranges Paleo Plus…

 Where to buy Paleo Plus…

 Paleo Plus comes in 500g tubs and ranges at price from £2.90 to £3.20 per tub.
-You can bet your bottom dollar it is coming to all stores, you can bet your bottom dollar on that.
 The good news, comparing it to the top range of raws out there, it’s not even close to the most expensive, which is a serious feat of souring on Paleo Ridge’s behalf.